shreyasidoescode/IteraTech/README.md

-# Iteritas - Travel Beautifully
+# Iteritas - Travel Exquisitely

 Iteritas is a sophisticated travel exploration platform prototype built using Next.js and Generative AI.
 It allows users to search for destinations using natural language, explore curated content via social-style reels, and plan their next adventure with ease.